 The University of Rochester was founded in 1850 and is among the leading private institutions of higher learning in the United States.
 Rochester faculty and alumni/-ae have included 13 Nobel Prize winners and 13 Pulitzer Prize winners.

-The Simon Business School is one of the seven schools at the University of Rochester.
+Simon Business School is one of the seven schools at the University of Rochester.
 It is named after William E. Simon, a financial entrepreneur and former U.S. Treasury Secretary, who believed strongly in the principles and ideals of the school.

-The Rochester-Bern Executive MBA program, as part of the Simon Business School, carries with it the reputation of one of the world’s top graduate business schools, which has awarded MBA degrees since 1962.
+The Rochester-Bern Executive MBA program, as part of Simon Business School, carries with it the reputation of one of the world’s top graduate business schools, which has awarded MBA degrees since 1962.
 It has been fully accredited by the Association to Advance Collegiate Schools of Business (AACSB) International since 1966.

 The University of Bern was founded in 1834 and is one of ten universities in Switzerland.
 It consists of eight faculties and has a distinguished reputation in economics.